brootware/staging.github.io/_posts/2022-03-31-cyber-security-education-2022.md

 - Free resources
 date: 2022-03-31 18:41 +0800
 ---
 Because Education should be free.
 There are 3 parts to this blog.
 Free Beginner Red Team Path, Free Beginner Blue Team Path and Extremely Hard rooms to do.
+(I will be adding more blue team contents in as and when I am free.
+So do keep an eye out for them.)

 # Table of Contents